barberezra/final-project/Daily Report Not Jack.md

 # 4/30/19
 Not even riley could see what was wrong because of the lack of a debugger, making the library take way more time than it is worth.
 Switched to a new library though!

+# 5/1/19
+Found a great new library, but need mocha to run it.
+However, my computer is fighting me with permission to install it.
+It is saying that I need to be an admin.
+Well, Riley fixed that with sudo, but still working on running the test.